Name: Ashton Ingraham

 Most memorable French or Spanish related moment(s) at UNO and why: The most memorable French moment at UNO would have to be all of my French courses.
 I really have learned so much from every French course so far which has greatly improved my mastery of the language.

-The main reason(s) I study a foreign language: My biggest reason for studying is just a fascination with the language and the country of France.
+The main reason(s) I study a language: My biggest reason for studying is just a fascination with the language and the country of France.
 It is the language of fashion, art, and love.
 Ever since I was young my family would speak Créole French expressions in the house.
 This motivated me to ask and learn more about the culture.
 When Hurricane Katrina happened my family evacuated to Lafayette.
 We lived there for two years and within this time period I learned about the fascinating Cajun community.
 The Cajun French community was so predominant here, that for my foreign language class we learned French from a visiting instructor from France!
 I never forgot the lessons from this 4th grade class.
 Outside of just being interested in everything Francophone, I have ancestry in Côte d’Ivoire, Sénégal, and Cameroun.
 All are French speaking countries in Africa that I hope to visit.
 Knowledge of French will help me embrace my lost culture.

 Graduate school/career plans: I aspire to become a professor in France while also working as a professional artist.
 I want to write novels in French.
 Another interest of mine is to possibly join advocacy/ambassador work in France.
 It looks more and more likely that I will continue my education in France.